seandstewart/bardly/pending/romances/the-tempest/11-player.md

 A living drollery.
 Now I will believe
 That there are unicorns, that in Arabia
 There is one tree, the phoenix'throne, one phoenix
-At this hour reigning there. …
+At this hour reigning there. ...

 **ANTONIO**
-… I'll believe both;
+...
+I'll believe both;
 And what does else want credit, come to me,
-And I’ll be sworn ’tis true: travellers ne’er did lie,
+And I'll be sworn 'tis true: travellers ne'er did lie,
-Though fools at home condemn ‘em. …
+Though fools at home condemn 'em. ...

 **GONZALO**
-… If in Naples
+...
+If in Naples
 I should report this now, would they believe me?
 If I should say, I saw such islanders -
 For, certes, these are people of the island-
 Who, though they are of monstrous shape, yet, note,
 Their manners are more gentle-kind than of
 Our human generation you shall find
-Many, nay, almost any. …
+Many, nay, almost any. ...

 **PROSPERO**
 *\[Aside]*
-...Honest lord,
+...
+Honest lord,
 Thou hast said well; for some of you there present
-Are worse than devils. …
+Are worse than devils. ...

 **ALONSO**
-… I cannot too much muse
+...
+I cannot too much muse
 Such shapes, such gesture and such sound, expressing,
 Although they want the use of tongue, a kind
-Of excellent dumb discourse. …
+Of excellent dumb discourse. ...

 **PROSPERO**
 *\[Aside]*
-… Praise in departing.
+...
+Praise in departing.

 **ANTONIO**
-They vanish'd strangely. …
+They vanish'd strangely. ...

 **SEBASTIAN**
-… No matter, since
+...
+No matter, since
 They have left their viands behind; for we have stomachs.
-Will ‘t please you taste of what is here? …
+Will 't please you taste of what is here? ...

 **ALONSO**
-… Not I.
+...
+Not I.

 **GONZALO**
 Faith, sir, you need not fear.
 When we were boys,
 Who would believe that there were mountaineers
-Dew-lapp'd like bulls, whose throats had hanging at ‘em
+Dew-lapp'd like bulls, whose throats had hanging at 'em
 Wallets of flesh? or that there were such men
 Whose heads stood in their breasts? which now we find
 Each putter-out of five for one will bring us
-Good warrant of. …
+Good warrant of. ...

 **ALONSO**
-...I will stand to and feed,
+...
+I will stand to and feed,
 Although my last: no matter, since I feel
 The best is past.
 Sister, my lady true,
 Stand to and do as we.